 A 95% mortgage is just one option if you have a small deposit.

 Under shared ownership, you could buy a 25%-75% share of a property and pay rent on the remaining share.

 Alternatively, a Help to Buy equity loan could help if you’re willing to buy a new-build home.
-Here, you put down a 5% deposit and the government loans you a further 20% (or 40% in London), meaning you only need to take out a mortgage on the remaining balance.
+Here, you put down a 5% deposit and the government loans you a further portion of the property price (40% in London, 20% in the rest of England and Wales, and 15% in Scotland) meaning you only need to take out a mortgage on the remaining balance.